| Getting your Trinity Audio player ready... |

 KEY FACT:

-Now, let’s take a look at some key facts about the UCLA Anderson class profile for the full-time MBA class of 2022.
+Now, let’s take a look at some key facts about the UCLA Anderson class profile for the Class of 2026.

-These future business leaders are a notably diverse bunch: 36% are international students, 40% are women, and 30% are racial or ethnic minorities.
-All of those percentages mark increases from the class of 2021, the most significant being in the number of women, which increased from 34% in the class of 2021.
+These future business leaders are a notably diverse bunch.
+Fully 41% are international students, 43% are women, and 32% are racial or ethnic minorities.
+All of those percentages mark increases from the class of 2025.

-The top 3 undergraduate majors among these students were business (23%), engineering (22%), and humanities (17%), and the top 3 industries they hailed from were technology (26%), finance (22%), and consulting (15%).
-The class entered with an average of 4.5 years of work experience, with just over half the class boasting 3 to 6 years in the professional world.
-Interestingly, nearly a third of the class (32%) has just 0 to 3 years of work experience.
+The top 3 undergraduate majors among these students were business (30%), engineering (22%), and humanities (21%).
+The top 3 industries they hailed from were finance (21%), technology (16%), and consulting (12%).
+The class entered with an average of 5.6 years of work experience.
+This is higher than the 5.0-year average for most of the other Top 20 schools.

 TTP PRO TIP: